jaeseokbyun/MACIR/README.md

 ## Evaluation

-For the default setting (including the whole database),
+For the default setting (including the whole database)
 ```bash
 $ python3 eval.py \
 --eval-type phi \